CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/spot-commander.md

 It is recommended to set the target utilization at or below 95% to allow resources for the operating system and the kubelet.

 The configuration currently only recommends one node type for `O` and one node type for `S` but we are considering adding multiple node type support.
-If your cluster requires specific node types for certain workloads, consider using Kubecost's recommendation as a launching point for a cluster configuration that supports your specific needs.
+If your cluster requires specific node types for certain workloads, consider using nOps's recommendation as a launching point for a cluster configuration that supports your specific needs.